TOOP4EU/toop-commons/README.md

 A project with common shared components.
 It e.g. contains the XML Schemas for the TOOP data model.

-## toop-schematron (since v0.9.2)
+## toop-schematron

 This project contains a Java wrapper to perform Schematron validation of TOOP messages following the TOOP data model using predefined TOOP Schematron rules.
+It was introduced in v0.9.2.
-The current rules are for version 10 of the data model.
+The current rules are for version 1.40 of the data model.

 ## toop-kafka-client